-- If the answer to any of these questions is “yes” the child will not be allowed to attend school that day.
+If the answer to any of these questions is “yes” the child will not be allowed to attend school that day.

-- Children ages 3 and older must exit their car, wearing a mask and will keep the mask in place until they are settled at their workspace in their classroom.
+Children ages 3 and older must exit their car, wearing a mask and will keep the mask in place until they are settled at their workspace in their classroom.

 - Please send your child with a clean/new back-up mask if their primary mask becomes dirty/soiled/etc.

 - ALL children must arrive to school with clean bodies and clean clothes daily.

 - Children will be asked to wash their hands at other times during the day or if they touch their mouth or nose.

 - All classrooms are sanitized a minimum of twice daily.
-This includes all furniture, shelving, and materials.
+This includes all furniture, shelving and materials.

 - Plexiglass dividers are in place for larger classroom tables.
 Children will still be able to talk, see each other and enjoy each other’s company, while we meet the mandatory criteria for school operation.

-- CMS approaches COVID-19 mitigation from a holistic view, to include social/emotional as well as the physical well-being of the children.
+- CMS approaches COVID-19 mitigation from a holistic view, to include social/emotional as well as physical wellbeing of the children.